L1

 • Monitor cycling: Observe whether the compressor or cooling module ever turns off.
 Continuous running suggests a control or sensor issue.

 • Sensor/PCB repair: If the sensor is misreading or the compressor relay is stuck, replace the cabinet sensor or main PCB as appropriate (see sensor error procedures).
-These repairs are moderate difficulty and may be best handled by a technician.
+These repairs are of moderate difficulty and may be best handled by a technician.

 Advertisements